Get a quote in less than 2 mins

 COMPARE & SAVE

-How much does health insurance cost for over 50s?
+How much does health insurance for over 50 year olds in Australia cost?

 There’s no one-size-fits-all approach to health insurance.
-That means it’s up to you to choose your insurer, your level of hospital cover (Gold, Silver, Bronze or Basic), and any extras you want.
+So it’s up to you to choose your insurer, your level of hospital cover (Gold, Silver, Bronze or Basic), and any extras you want.

 The price will depend on what type of cover you select, as well as the state you live in.